'Number of cases' attended Hamilton festival at the weekend

 A number of Covid-positive cases attended a festival in Hamilton at the weekend, according to the Ministry of Health.

-In a statement this evening, a spokesperson said public health officials were assessing the potential exposure.
+In a statement, a spokesperson said public health officials were assessing the potential exposure.

 The ministry became aware this afternoon of a number of cases attending the festival.